 Fairfield at your side in real estate law

-Frédéric Michel, lawyer in Cannes (Mougins), advise you on all your issues on real estate law.
+Frédéric Michel, lawyer in Cannes (Mougins), advises you on any issue regarding real estate law.
 Me Michel has a significant experience in real estate, acquired in international law firms and notarial firms in Paris.

 Fairfield is a member of the Legal Netlink Alliance network (35 countries, 500 lawyers).